 - 2 cups of fresh whole cranberries

-- 1/4 cup tp 3/4 cup of brown sugar, adjust to taste
+- 3/4 cup of brown sugar adjust to taste

 - 2 tbs finely chopped cilantro

-- Cook over medium high heat until the sauce starts to boil, reduce the heat and cook for about 30 minutes or until the cranberries and mangoes are soft.
+- Cook over medium high heat until the sauce starts to boil.
+Cook on high for 5 minutes.

 - Reduce the heat and cook for another 10 minutes.